technothakur1987/technowatches2024/README.md

 # TechnoWatches

-TechnoWatches is a modern watch shopping application built with React, utilizing the Context API with the `useReducer` hook for state management, and Firebase for authentication and data storage.
+TechnoWatches is a modern watch shopping application built with React,Tailwindcss utilizing the Context API with the `useReducer` hook for state management, and Firebase for authentication and data storage.
 The application features a dynamic user experience with advanced product browsing and checkout capabilities.

 ## Features